sanjanb/langchain/about.md

 content-type: eg
 ---

-# About This Site

-This site is a focused learning hub for practitioners who want a structured, foundation-first path into Generative AI—especially building real applications with LangChain and modern LLM tooling.
-The goal is to help learners develop precise conceptual language, internalize core abstractions, and build production-minded systems step by step.

-## About Me

 I'm **Sanjan B M**—an engineer and writer interested in:

 - Generative AI systems and practical application architecture